hongzhangblaze/CS854-F24/README.md

 ***Note: ** The slides for a presentation must be emailed to the instructor at least 24 hours before the corresponding class (in \*.pptx format).
 Do not just re-use slides provided by the paper authors.
 You may borrow, with attribution, figures, and animations, but your slides should be created independently.*

-### Lecture Summaries
-Each group will also be assigned to **write summaries for at least one lectures**.
-The summary assigned to a group will not be the reading they gave the lecture on.

-A paper summary must address the following four questions in sufficient details (2-3 pages):

-* What is the problem addressed in the lecture, and why is this problem important?
-* What is the state of related works in this topic?
-* What is the proposed solution, and what key insight guides their solution?
-* What is one (or more) drawback or limitation of the proposal?
-* What are potential directions for future research?

-*The paper summary of a paper must be emailed to the instructor team within 24 hours after its presentation.*
-**Late reviews will not be counted.**
-You should use [this format](Summaries/Template.md) for writing your summary.
-Use Google doc to enable in-line comments and suggestions.

-*Allocate enough time for your reading, discuss as a group, write the summary carefully, and finally, include key observations from the class discussion.*

 ### Post-Presentation Panel Discussion
 To foster a deeper understanding of the papers and to encourage critical thinking, each lecture (from Lecture 3) will be followed by a panel discussion.
 This discussion will feature three distinct roles played by different student groups, simulating an interactive and dynamic scholarly exchange.